jacobkap/crimebythenumbers/docs/exploratory-data-analysis.md

   + Are there outliers?
 How many?
   + Are there missing values?
 How many?

-For this lesson we will use a data set of FBI Uniform Crime Reporting (UCR) data for 2017.
+For the first part of this lesson we will use a data set of FBI Uniform Crime Reporting (UCR) data for 2017.
 This data includes every agency that reported their data for all 12 months of the year.
-Throughout this lesson we will look at some summary statistics for the variables we are interested in and make some basic graphs to visualize the data.
+In this part of the chapter we will look at some summary statistics for the variables we are interested in and make some basic graphs to visualize the data.

 First, we need to load the data.
 Make sure your working directory is set to the folder where the data is.